The 10 Days That Saved Me 3 Weeks for Chrome Extension

 What I Learned About Paradoxical Productivity

-This story maps to every principle in the FORMULA I am building this year:
+This story aligns with every principle in the FORMULA I am building this year:

-F (Flexibility): I had to break my code-first habit and completely pivot my approach
+F (Flexibility): I had to break my code-first habit and pivot my approach.

-The 10 days I spent not coding weren't wasted time.
-They were the investment that made the next 14 days—and every build after—actually work.
-Paradoxical productivity isn't a theory.
-It's what happens when you stop forcing speed and start building clarity.
+The ten days I spent not coding weren’t wasted time.
+They were an investment that made the next 14 days—and every build after—actually work.
+Paradoxical productivity isn’t just a theory.
+It’s what happens when you stop forcing speed and start building clarity.

 Sometimes the fastest way forward is slowing down long enough to see the path.